Esri/di-utility-network-export-subnetwork-by-rest/Export Subnetwork plus customer fields/ExportSubnetworkPlusCustomer Fields.md

 If your network dataset is small enough,  the second option is to read the whole network dataset and let the solution filter out the merged features into the solution.
 Since my sample is fairly small and simple with eight circuits, I'll use the second option for this advanced solution.

 ## Instructions
 1. Fork and then clone the repo.
 > [!NOTE]
-> If you do not intend to contribute to this repo, you can just download the workspace tempalte (fmwt file).
+> If you do not intend to contribute to this repo, you can just download the workspace template (fmwt) file.
-2. Unzip to your desired destination and open the FME workspace template (fmwt) file using Data Interoperability workbench app.
+2. Unzip to your desired destination and open the ExportSubnetworkV6Advanced.fmwt FME workspace template (fmwt) file using Data Interoperability workbench app.
+You can also double-click to open.

 > [!NOTE]
 > The solution is meant as a guide.
 The provided workspace will not run without configuring your own enterprise utility network dataset correctly.
 The token getter is configured to work with Basic authentication using the UN owner account username and password.
 If you use OAUTH2 or other authentication types for your dataset, a web connection must be created and the [ESRIOnlineTokenGetter](https://hub.safe.com/publishers/bruceharold/transformers/esrionlinetokengetter) will need to be replaced by an HTTPCaller using that new web connection.
 3. Re-configure the workspace to your own utility network.